These FAQs are current at time of publication and may be subject to change without notice, as details of the program become known.

 If you are a farm worker, we use your payslip to validate that you derive your main income from agriculture.

-- Why do I have to supply my ABN?
+- Why do I have to provide a copy of my invoice if I am a farm contractor?

 - What must the letter from my employer state?